2305sakake/Computational-Science/Boltzmann Distribution/README.md

 ## Overview

 This is a program adapted from an example in Blundell and Blundell's 'Concepts from Thermal Physics' that illustrates the statistical nature of the Boltzmann distribution.
-To describe what this program does, first imagine we started had n sites (where n is large), each with initial energy levels of 1.
+To describe what this program does, first imagine we started with n sites (where n is large), each with initial energy levels of 1.
 Then, after each iteration, take one unit of energy from a random site and transfer it to another.
 If this is performed a large number of times, it turns out that the distribution of energy levels roughly approaches a Boltzmann distribution given by ln(2)exp(-E*ln(2)) where E are the energy levels.

 ## Details